Sweet North – Activity Level Guide

 These short walks are easy walks with great rewards.
 The world famous Redwood (Whakarewarewa) forest in Rotorua offers the opportunity to see the native New Zealand silver fern set amongst some giants of the forest.
 The Huka Falls walk offers views of the mighty Huka Falls and the Waikato River (New Zealand's longest river).
 Both these walks are easy trails on well formed tracks.

-Day 4: Hike the Tongariro Crossing
+Day 4: Explore Tongariro National Park

 Day 5: Spellbound Waitomo Caves & Finish in Auckland